pymanga/pyMANGA/web/content/en/docs/Sample_Model:_Exmouth_Gulf/model_results.md

 # Results

-In this project, two processes were examined more closely with the help of the MANGA model.
+In this research MARKER, two processes were examined more closely with the help of the MANGA model.
 On the one hand, the development of typical structures in mangrove forests should be mapped, on the other hand, the growth behavior of the two mangrove species under different environmental conditions should be investigated.
-In the following, the results of the project are briefly summarized.
+In the following, the results of the research MARKER are briefly summarized.

 # Forest structure